jiangchaojjc/ChangeTopic/README.md

 # ChangeTopic
-subscriber a topic and adcertise a topic
+subscriber a topic and advertise a topic